bgorlick/config_manager/README.md

 ## Config Manager C++

-Header-only C++ library for managing configurations in JSON, YAML and env vars with a built in Configuration Factory
+Header-only C++ library for managing configurations in JSON, YAML and env vars with a built in Configuration Factory.

+It supports many features including seamless conversion of configs between JSON and YAML, and the ability to access all environmental variables and use them in configurations.

-Supports loading, saving, config listeners that detect changes to the config, and managing configurations from JSON, YAML, and environment variables.
+Basic and more advanced features include loading, saving, config listeners, thread safe config creation, and managing configurations from JSON, YAML, and environment variables.

+This repo comes with some helpful examples in the tests/ folder showcasing much more powerful features.

 ## Simple API Example